 There's nothing more comforting than a stack of homemade biscuits and a pot of tea to look forward to mid-afternoon (or mid-morning!).
 This is where little fingers come into play – kids love rolling dough and squishing and squashing it.
 Let them go for it, imperfect shapes won’t affect the taste of these biscuits.

-1 Cream butter with brown and white sugars in an electric cake mixer.
+1 Preheat oven to 180°C (350°F. Cream butter with brown and white sugars in an electric cake mixer.
 With machine running, drop in eggs one at a time and continue beating on high until well mixed.

-2 Have ready flour, baking powder, bicarbonate of soda and salt sifted onto a piece of greaseproof or baking paper.
+2 Have ready flour, baking powder, bicarbonate of soda and salt sifted onto a piece of kitchen paper.
 Fold into the creamed mixture with a large spoon.
 Mix in chocolate chips and orange zest.

-3 Roll pieces of dough to the size of a walnut in your palms and put them on baking trays lined with baking (parchment) paper (leave space for them to spread a little during cooking).
-Gently pat balls flat with the fingers, then bake for 15 minutes, or till lightly golden, in an oven preheated to 180°C (350°F).
+3 Roll pieces of dough to the size of a walnut in your palms and put them on baking sheets (trays) lined with baking (parchment) paper (leave space for them to spread a little during cooking).
+Gently pat balls flat with the fingers, then bake for 15 minutes, or until lightly golden.

-4 Remove from oven, cool on trays for a few minutes, then transfer to cake racks to cool.
+4 Remove from oven, cool on baking sheets (trays) for a few minutes, then transfer to cake racks to cool.
 Store airtight once cool.